When my critics started telling me You're not injecting your dependencies

 An injectable [service] should be injected (typically via constructor injection) in its client.

-Do yourself a favor and don't inject Services [injectables] into newables [entities].
+Do yourself a favor and don't inject Services into newables.

 By reading the PHP manual I learned the mechanics of encapsulation and inheritance.
 I also consulted a few online resources and bought a few books to see sample programs written by others.
 Sadly none of these provided examples of polymorphism or how it could be used, so I left that for later.
 I had read that the main motivation for using OOP was to increase code reuse and decrease maintenance, so that is what I strived to achieve.
 After I had built several objects which shared the same method names I realised that those methods could be defined once in an abstract class and shared through inheritance.
 I also saw that a piece of code which called those methods could be made to function with any object, so I tried several experiments until I found a simple mechanism to achieve maximum reusability.
 That simple method is the subject of this article.